robertvy/TrustpilotReviewScraper/README.md

 ### Prerequisites
 - Tested with Python 3.12.1.
 Earlier versions may not be compatible.
-- Tested with Python 3.12.1.
-Earlier versions may not be compatible.
 - Required Dependencies:
     - Python libraries listed in `requirements.txt`:
         - pandas